hpcaitech/ColossalAI-Documentation/versioned_docs/version-v0.1.0/features/mixed_precision_training.md

 )
 ```

-The default parameters of naive amp:
+The default parameters of Naive AMP:
 - log_num_zeros_in_grad(bool): return number of zeros in the gradients.
 - initial_scale(int): initial scale of gradient scaler
 - growth_factor(int): the growth rate of loss scale